UW-COSC-2030-SP-2018/lab-0-learning-git-and-github-pday2/facts.md

-# LastName, FirstName (replace with yours)
+# Day, Peter
 List two truths and one lie about you below

-1.
+1. I have brown hair
-1.
+1. I lived in Maryland
-1.
+1. I like pizza

 Bonus (+1), add your screen shot as an image here.